-Targeted Area Residences.
-It is assumed that approximately \$1,100,000 of the proceeds of the Bonds (or amounts exchanged therefor) will be reserved and set aside for at least the first year after the Authority begins accepting reservations from lenders (until April 1, 1999) for use in financing the purchase of Mortgage Loans on Targeted Area Residences on or prior to such date.
+RHS Loans.
+Approximately \$1,000,000 of the proceeds of the Bonds (or amounts exchanged therefor) will be set aside and may be reserved beginning on the first business day of the Reservation Period until January 1, 1999, subject to extension until April 1, 1999 at the option of the Authority, for use in financing the purchase of Mortgage Loans on Eligible Properties for which the RHS is making direct second mortgages.

 Non-Metropolitan Areas.
-Approximately \$5,920,325 of the proceeds of the Bonds (or amounts exchanged therefor) will be set aside and may be reserved beginning on the first business day of the Reservation Period and for a period of nine (9) additional business days for use in financing the purchase of Mortgage Loans on Eligible Properties located within certain non-metropolitan areas of the State.
-Amounts up to \$1,685,250 and \$1,797,779 not used during the specific jurisdiction and rural area set-aside periods, respectively, described below will be set aside and may be reserved for a period of ten (10) additional business days after expiration of the respective set-aside periods for use in financing the purchase of Mortgage Loans on Eligible Properties located within certain non-metropolitan areas of the State.
+Approximately \$1,000,000 of the proceeds of the Bonds (or amounts exchanged therefor) will be set aside and may be reserved beginning on the first business day of the Reservation Period until January 1, 1999, subject to extension until April 1, 1999 at the option of the Authority, for use in financing the purchase of Mortgage Loans on Eligible Properties located within certain non-metropolitan areas of the State to the extent such Mortgage Loans are originated in connection with programs of the Colorado Housing Assistance Corporation.